jamalosman/banoffee/README.md

 ## HockeyApp
 ### Setup
 - We are using Hockeyapp to distribute builds to approved devices.
-- Request an invitation to the Cohaesus HockeyApp account / create a free [account] (https://rink.hockeyapp.net/registrations/new)
+- Request an invitation to the Cohaesus HockeyApp account / create a free [account] (https://rink.hockeyapp.net/registrations/new).
 - Follow the instructions to [add your devices to your profile] (http://support.hockeyapp.net/kb/client-integration-ios-mac-os-x-tvos/adding-new-devices-to-your-provisioning-profile).
-- Create a new app from the dashboard.
-This can be done in one of three ways:
-	1. Create New App from the HockeyApp Dashboard (select create the app manually).
+- Create New App from the HockeyApp Dashboard (select create the app manually).
-	2. The Bundle Identifier must match the __widget id__ in your _config.xml_ file.
+- The Bundle Identifier must match the __widget id__ in your __config.xml__ file.
 - Collect the App ID (located by selecting the app from the dashboard) and [generate an API token] (https://rink.hockeyapp.net/manage/auth_tokens) for your app.
 Assign the values to the respective variables in the deploy-scripts folder.

 ### Distribution (important)